 DGC to the Rescue

-DGC gives your muscles the energy they need to perform with 100% effort and intensity.
+DGC gives your muscles the fuel and energy needed to perform with 100% effort and intensity.

 1. Physiol.
 Rev. 77:257-302, 1997